Keeping Your Brand KPIs Simple For Efficient Branding Campaigns

 - Create a callout that briefly explains what the survey is for.

-- Use a strong online survey tool to create, launch and run your survey to the correct target market.
+- Use a strong market research survey tool to create, launch and run your survey to the correct target market.

 - Perform a survey data analysis, jot down key findings and share them with your team.